smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Buttons/index.md

 !@

 ## Subscribing to System Buttons
-Subscribe buttons are used to detect when your user has interacted with buttons located in the car's center console or steering wheel.
+Subscription buttons are used to detect when your user has interacted with buttons located in the car's center console or steering wheel – or built-in buttons on the template, depending on the OEM.
 You can subscribe to the following buttons:

 | Button  | Template |
 | ------------- | ------------- |